furrygem/puppy-card-template/README.md

 # puppy-card

-Simple Web applicaton that acts as a birthday card 🐶🐕🐕‍🦺🐩
+Simple Web application that acts as a birthday card 🐶🐕🐕‍🦺🐩